 - Programing will celebrate international commitments and reflect the diversity present in the student body (p.
 64).

-- All constituencies that support the college will understand and embrace Calvin’s commitment to racial justice and reconciliation (p.
+- All constituencies that support the university will understand and embrace Calvin’s commitment to racial justice and reconciliation (p.
 65).

 - The physical campus will reflect, respect, and invite a diverse campus community (p.68)

-- The college will work towards a multicultural campus, not simply as a high-minded ideal, but as if it is a dictate of biblical justice. (p.69)
+- The university will work towards a multicultural campus, not simply as a high-minded ideal, but as if it is a dictate of biblical justice. (p.69)

-- The college will regularly evaluate the intercultural sensitivity and cross-cultural experiences of the campus (p.70)
+- The university will regularly evaluate the intercultural sensitivity and cross-cultural experiences of the campus (p.70)

 FEN Timeline, Progress, and Milestones